top of page

 1. What are my options for surveying local government officials with CivicPulse?

-Our first-time invitees respond at a rate of 7-8%; of these, over 80% of respondents agree to participate again in future surveys.
-Our surveys routinely include representation of local officials from nearly all 50 states and across urban and rural communities.
-Consistent with nationally representative mass public surveys, our surveys modestly overrepresent more urban and populated localities than the national average.
+Our surveys routinely include government officials from all 50 states and across urban and rural communities.
+Consistent with nationally representative mass public surveys, our surveys modestly overrepresent more urban and populated localities.
 To address this, we provide survey weights based on conventional raking procedures.

 No. A key component of our survey platform is that public officials can trust that their identities will remain confidential.
 We de-identify all survey responses before making them publicly available.